 ADHD care in General Practice

-From 1 September, the first stage of the NSW ADHD reforms allows people aged 6 years and older who have already been diagnosed with ADHD and stabilised on their medication to see their GP for ongoing prescriptions.
+From 1 September, the first stage of the NSW ADHD reforms allows children and young people aged 6 to 17 years, who have already been diagnosed with ADHD and stabilised on their medication to see their GP for ongoing prescriptions.

 Upon completion of a training course endorsed by NSW Ministry of Health and application to the NSW Ministry of Health (the Ministry) Pharmaceutical Services Unit (PSU) a GP may be able to prescribe psychostimulant medications for patients previously diagnosed with ADHD and stabilised on their medications.